ecoquestsg/lego-pdf-2-metadata-pipeline/README.md

 # LEGO: Convert PDF URLs → Metadata JSON Pipeline

-This is lightweight local pipeline that automates the conversion of PDF URLs into structured metadata JSON objects using Google's Vertex AI + Gemini LLM.
+This pipeline that automates the conversion of PDF URLs into structured metadata JSON objects using Google's Vertex AI + Gemini LLM.

 Given a webpage downloadable PDF URL , the pipeline will :
 → Download